usmanhalalit/hutplate/README.md

 ### Creating a HutPlate Instance

-HutPlate comes with a HTTP handler, which gives you some extra power.
+HutPlate comes with an HTTP handler, which gives you some extra power.
 But it's optional to use.
-If you want to keep using default handler then you just call `hutplate.NewHttp` and give your `Request` and `ResponseWriter`.
+If you want to keep using the default handler then you just call `hutplate.NewHttp` and give it your `Request` and `ResponseWriter`.
 Here's how:
 ```go
 func MyHandler(w http.ResponseWriter, r *http.Request,) {